TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 12/Acts 12.1.md

 ---

-Now about that time Herod the king put forth his hands to afflict certain of the church.
+Now about that time, King Herod stretched out his hands to oppress some of the assembly.